PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ![12-CalculationEngine-Array-Formula-2.png](./images/12-CalculationEngine-Array-Formula-2.png)

-When we do this in MS Excel, we need to indicate ___all___ the cells that will contain the transposed data from cells `A1` to `D7`.
+When we do this in MS Excel, we used to need to indicate ___all___ the cells that will contain the transposed data from cells `A1` to `D7`.
 We do this by selecting the cells where we want to display our transposed data either by holding the left mouse button down while we move with the mouse, or pressing `Shift` and using the arrow keys.
-Once we've selected all the cells to hold our data, then we enter the formula `TRANSPOSE(A1:D7)` in the formula edit box, remembering to use `Shift-Ctrl-Enter` to tell MS Excel that this is an array formula.
+Once we've selected all the cells to hold our data, then we enter the formula `TRANSPOSE(A1:D7)` in the formula edit box, remembering to use `Ctrl-Shift-Enter` to tell MS Excel that this is an array formula.
+In recent Excel, you can just enter `=TRANSPOSE(A1:D7)` into cell A10.

 Note also that we still set this as the formula for the top-left cell of that range, cell `A10`.